alces/essentia-et-accidentia/articles/drafts/pythonic_way_to_write_playbooks.md

       msg: "ubuntu_version={{ linux_distros.ubuntu }}"
 ```

-Note that quotes around a keys are required in the first case and forbidden in the second one.
+Note that quotes around a key are required in the first case and forbidden in the second one.

-All standard Python methods and operators (every true Python guy knows that they're essentially the methods too) work as expected.
+All the standard Python methods and operators (every true Python guy knows that they're essentially the methods too) work as expected.
 For example, we can get a list of dict's keys and concatenate this list with another:

 ```
   - name: Getting dict's keys and concatenating lists